mbshbn/CarND-Advanced-Lane-Lines/writeup_template.md

 <p align="center">  <img width="460/1.5" height="300/1.5" src="./output_images/binary_warped_line.jpg"></p>

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Calculat the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I have defined a function called `measure_curvature_real` to measure the raduis of curvature in meters.
+The input to the function is the output of the `fit_polynomial()` function, explinaed in the previus section.

+Rcurve​=∣dy2d2x​∣[1+(dydx​)2]3/2​

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.